 One of the largest and prominent bitcoin exchanges, Bitstamp is acquired by the Belgian investment firm NXMH in an “all-cash” deal, according to the reports from Fortune.

-The global news outlet reported NXMH based in Brussels, recently purchased an 80% of the ownership stakes at the Bitstamp cryptocurrency exchange company based in Luxembourg.
+The global news outlet reported NXMH based in Brussels, recently purchased an 80% of the ownership stakes at the Bitstamp, one of the best crypto exchanges in France based in Luxembourg.
 The exchange company is one of the oldest in its line, which was the time when the first bitcoin volatility was as high as $31 and at $2 low.

 The deal plans never officially disclosed as the rumors started circulating online earlier this year about a possible agreement.
 The sources believed that the company that started with just 1,000 euros in a garage is now inching towards the market value of $400 million, and as a result, they are possibly inking an agreement with investment firm based in South Korea.